Mandeville's Travels: Possible representation of genuine experiences

 Even in those parts of the book which might be supposed to represent some genuine experience, there are the plainest traces that another work has been made use of.
 This is the itinerary of the German knight Wilhelm von Boldensele, written in 1336 at the desire of Cardinal Hélie de Talleyrand-Périgord.
 A cursory comparison of this with Mandeville leaves no doubt that the latter has followed its thread, though digressing on every side, and too often eliminating the singular good sense of the German traveler.
-Examples include Boldensele's account of Cyprus, of Tyre and the coast of Palestine, of the journey from Gaza to Egypt, passages about Babylon of Egypt, about Mecca, the general account of Egypt, the pyramids, some of the wonders of Cairo, such as the slave-market, the chicken-hatching stoves, and the apples of paradise (i.e., plantains), the Red Sea, the convent on Sinai, the account of the church of the Holy Sepulchre, etc.
+Examples include Boldensele's account of Cyprus, of Tyre and the coast of the Holy Land, of the journey from Gaza to Egypt, passages about Babylon of Egypt, about Mecca, the general account of Egypt, the pyramids, some of the wonders of Cairo, such as the slave-market, the chicken-hatching stoves, and the apples of paradise (i.e., plantains), the Red Sea, the convent on Sinai, the account of the church of the Holy Sepulchre, etc.

 As an example, when discussing the pyramids, Boldensele wrote that "the people of the country call them Pharaoh's Granaries.
 But this cannot be true at all, for no place for putting in the wheat can be found there".
 Mandeville then completely reverses it in favor of the received medieval opinion: "Some say that they are tombs of the great lords of antiquity, but that is not true, for the common word through the whole country near and far is that they are Joseph's Granaries ... [for] if they were tombs, they would not be empty inside".

 There is, indeed, only a small residuum of the book to which genuine character, as containing the experiences of the author, can possibly be attributed.
 Yet, as has been intimated, the borrowed stories are frequently claimed as such experiences.
-In addition to those already mentioned, he alleges that he had witnessed the curious exhibition of the garden of transmigrated souls (described by Odoric) at Cansay, i.e., Hangchow.
+In addition to those already mentioned, he alleges that he had witnessed the curious exhibition of the garden of transmigrated souls (described by Odoric) at Cansay, i.e., Hangzhou.
 He and his fellows with their valets had remained fifteen months in service with Kublai Khan, the Emperor of Cathay in his wars against the King of Manzi, or Southern China, which had ceased to be a separate kingdom some seventy years before.